 Here is a sneak peak of what we will be building together.

 For those of you who live in Google Docs as much as I do, you are aware of that helpful document outline tool that allows you to easily deploy a fixed sidebar with a clickable outline that jumps to the different headings on your document.
 I love it because it helps me find information a lot faster.
-I thought it would be cool to bring this same feature to your website.
+In some ways, it functions like a clickable table of contents without having to use one of these plugins.

 What You Need to Get Started